Visual Instructions Editor

 Adjusts the zoom level while viewing the editor.

-Track task progress
+Track Task progress

 Require tasks to be completed in order